rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

   - **Not Ready**: Sends you an alert when the node is unresponsive.
   - **CPU usage over**: Sends you an alert when the node raises above an entered percentage of its processing allocation.
-  - **Mem usuage over**: Sends you an alert when the node raises above an entered percentage of its memory allocation.
+  - **Mem usage over**: Sends you an alert when the node raises above an entered percentage of its memory allocation.

-1. Select the urgency level of the of alert.
+1. Select the urgency level of the alert.

     - **Critical**: Most urgent
     - **Warning**: Normal urgency
     - **Info**: Least urgent
     <br/>
     <br/>
     Select the urgency level of the alert based on its impact on operations.
-For example, an alert triggered when a node's CPU raises above 60% deems a urgency of **Info**, but a node that is **Not Ready** deems an urgency of **Critical**.
+For example, an alert triggered when a node's CPU raises above 60% deems an urgency of **Info**, but a node that is **Not Ready** deems an urgency of **Critical**.

+1. Config advance options, it inheriting the advance option from group level by default, you configure alert rule use a customized advance option by disabling inherited.

+    - **Group Wait Time**: How long to wait to buffer alerts of the same group before sending initially.
+    - **Group Interval Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.
+    - **Repeat Wait Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.

 {{% /accordion %}}
 {{% accordion id="node-selector" label="Node Selector Alerts" %}}
 This alert type monitors for events that occur on any node on marked with a label.
 For more information, see the Kubernetes documentation for [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).